cptflavio/dimension-delvers-docs/src/builds/standards.md

 Use these when making builds, both rooms and POIs, so the processors can easily target them.
 ![processor_blocks](processor_blocks.png)

+Water can be used in the build as the themed liquid.

 The other processor blocks can be used, but require a custom processor from the builder, and will be room specific, eg. a tree always needing logs.